iamken1204/PixCraw/README.md

 Pixnet Crawler
 ================================

-Pixnet Crawler built on Yii2.0.
+Pixnet Crawler built on Yii.
+Version 2.0

 How to use
 -------------------